 Catch up with what we’ve been up to recently – and what’s caught our eye.
 Includes videos of the Groundswell sessions on RV, a simple factsheet on how carbon is sequestered in the soil, information on the EcoVineyards scheme in Australia, Rodale Institute’s summer events in the USA and more…

-June saw the first of what we hope will be many RVF farm visits.
+June 2023 saw the first of our regular programme of RVF farm visits in the UK.
 The truly generous folk at Harrow & Hope in the UK invited 20 regen-minded vineyard owners and managers along to check out what regenerative viticulture looks like on their farm.
-When we finally stopped debating, we had a tour with Harrow […]
+We almost didn’t get to see anything.
+Discussion was […]

 Beneath our feet lies a complex underworld kingdom.
 Soil is the foundation that allows viticulture to be possible and fungi keep this network alive.
 Aliya Whiteley’s potted history of fungi in vineyards, as published in RVF founding supporters Berry Bros and Rudd’s No.3 magazine page 16-17